Mess for Less

 purple instant snow

-holding purple instant snow
+hands holding purple instant snow

-snow slime
+hands kneading purple snow into slime

-purple slime made with instant snow
+hands stretching purple slime made with instant snow

-purple cloud slime
+purple cloud slime being stretched by hands

 Where can I get containers for slime?

 This slime can be stored in an airtight container if your kids don't want to play with it right away.
-After noticing my kids leaving slime everywhere and finding lots of messes, I purchased these containers and they have been a life saver.
+After noticing my kids leaving slime everywhere and finding lots of messes, I purchased these containers, and they have been a lifesaver.

 How long will slime last in a container?